pierre-24/nachos/docs/index.rst

 .. image:: ./images/nachos_logo.svg
    :align: center

-Code for numerical differentiation of energy and other properties (oriented toward computation of vibrational contributions).
+Code for numerical differentiation of energy and other properties (oriented toward computation electric properties like the hyperpolarizabilities and of vibrational contributions to such properties).
-Based on `qcip_tools <https://gitlab.unamur.be/pierre.beaujean/qcip_tools>`_.
+Based on `qcip_tools <https://github.com/pierre-24/qcip_tools>`_.

 .. toctree::
    :maxdepth: 2